If you have been in an collision or a confrontation with a driver, see here:

 Where (Not) to Ride

 It is probably obvious that you are safer on quiet neighborhood streets than on busy streets, safer on pathways and in bike lanes than when riding in traffic.
-Check the route maps to find a suitable cycling route for you.
+Check the a Bikeways and Pathways map to find a suitable cycling route for you.
 When you are riding in traffic, go in a straight line (no dodging between parked cars) and keep to the right as much as possible but:

 - Keep a safe distance from sewer grates and roadside debris (0.5–1 m from curb).

 - Keep a safe distance from parked cars (1.5-2.0 m) to avoid getting “doored”.

 - If necessary, “take the lane”, i.e., ride in the middle of the lane, to discourage cars from passing you too closely.
 If a car could not safely pass you in your lane when you’re riding a safe distance from the curb, it shouldn’t, and you should not encourage them to do so by hugging the curb.

 - Stay out of right turn only lanes when continuing straight, and make left turns from the proper lane.